notqmail/notqmail.org/Home.md

 # How to install notqmail

-> notqmail is capable of installing to `/var/qmail`.
+> It's not incapable of installing to `/var/qmail`.

 The release notes for [[notqmail-1.07]] describe how to install notqmail.
 Your existing qmail build scripts still work.